 He transferred to an office in Springfield, Missouri, where he practiced throughout the county seats.
 After serving for 5 years as a public defender, he entered private practice, moving his home and office from Springfield to Ozark, Missouri.
 His law office is located on the historic square in a rehabbed century-old building.
 He practices family law and personal injury on behalf of victims of family violence.

 Bruce Galloway is a Board Member of CAPE, a charity dedicated to providing service to abused children in rural Southwest Missouri.
 He is the President of the Christian County Bar Association.
 He testified in front of the special Master of the State Supreme Court as to Public Defender issues.
 He is also a proud supporter of the Christian County Family Crisis Center.

-Carla Stine, Legal Assistant
+Carla Stine, Office Manager

-An advocate of child welfare for many years, Carla has supported organizations such as Crosslines, Ozarks Food Harvest, Ambassadors for Children, Care to Learn, Lost and Found and CAPE.
+A victim advocate of child welfare for many years, Carla has supported organizations such as Crosslines, Ozarks Food Harvest, Ambassadors for Children, Care to Learn, Lost and Found and CAPE.
 She has worked with children in a number of capacities, and her dedication to children extends to her work with Bruce Galloway LLC.

 Outside of work, Carla is an accomplished artist and designer.
 She is one of the founders and organizers of a local philosophy group.
 She has a son, a dog, and lots of books.

 Sir Galahad is in charge of greeting clients, entertaining children, and making sure everyone is doing their work.
 He hopes someday to attend claw school and become a cattorney, working for a furm specializing in cat/dog relations.